Skip to main content

 Template Placeholders

-Tool operation arguments support template placeholders that datamitsu resolves before executing the tool.
-These allow you to reference file paths, project directories, and cache locations dynamically.
+Tool operation arguments (args) and environment-variable values (env) support template placeholders that datamitsu resolves before executing the tool.
+These let you reference file paths, project directories, and cache locations dynamically.

 Available Placeholders